emedware/omni18n/README.md

 In case of PoC, only the root zone can be used.

-> :information_source: The library is optimized to download only the missing parts through a user's browsing experience
+> :information_source: The library is optimized to download only the missing parts through a user's browsing experience.

-> :warning: Zones are not different name spaces for text keys, each key is unique and has an associated zone
+> :warning: Zones are not different name spaces for text keys, each key is unique and has an associated zone.

 ## Interpolation